mauroservienti/milestone.github.io/_posts/2021-01-21-ooops-can-I-try-again-please.md

 }
 ```

 > Sending the message is not the only thing that can fail; as discussed in my last article ["Ehi!
 What's up?
 Feedback to users' requests in distributed systems"](https://milestone.topics.it/2021/01/12/feedback-to-users-requests-in-distributed-systems.html), in a complex system, there are many moving parts.
-In case we need to track the user request to provide feedback, the HTTT request handling code will be more complex, and more things can fail and are worth retrying.
+In case we need to track the user request to provide feedback, the HTTP request handling code will be more complex, and more things can fail and are worth retrying.

 The above pseudo-code can become quite complicated; think about the need to design an exponential back-off policy.
 At each retry cycle, we wait a little more to increase the chances that the transient failure resolves itself.
-Tools like [Polly](https://github.com/App-vNext/Polly) are come to solve this exact problem elegantly.
+Tools like [Polly](https://github.com/App-vNext/Polly) solve this exact problem elegantly.

 We don't want to repeat the above code everywhere we send a message, though.
-When using NServiceBus to rule a massage based system, thanks to its extensibility model based on the so-called [pipeline behaviors](https://docs.particular.net/nservicebus/pipeline/manipulate-with-behaviors), we can extend the pipeline to plugin Polly to handle outgoing message dispatch failures.
+When using NServiceBus to create a message-based system, thanks to its extensibility model based on [pipeline behaviors](https://docs.particular.net/nservicebus/pipeline/manipulate-with-behaviors), we can extend the pipeline to plug Polly in to handle outgoing message dispatch failures.

 > I built an extension to handle outgoing message dispatch failures.
 More information and API usage details in the [NServiceBus.Extensions.DispatchRetries](https://github.com/mauroservienti/NServiceBus.Extensions.DispatchRetries) GitHub repository.

 ## What about failures in the context of an incoming message?

 It's an exciting scenario to discuss.
-The immediate reaction would be: Do nothing, the fail and retry pattern (built-in in NServiceBus for example) will fix any temporary dispatch failure.
+The immediate reaction would be: Do nothing, the fail and retry pattern (built-in to NServiceBus for example) will fix any temporary dispatch failure.
 So far, so good.

 ### What about side effects, though?